 Today, the majority of time at work is spent sitting.
 Whether seated at a desk, computer, or in a car, the strain placed on the body can be equal to or greater than manual labor jobs.
 The human body was meant for movement; sitting for prolonged periods of time places repetitive strain on the body, leading to dysfunction and pain.
-If you think you are suffering from a sitting related pain or injury, please read through this section to understand the possible causes.
+If you think you are suffering from a sitting-related pain or injury, contact our experienced Woodbury chiropractors at MN Spine and Sports to inquire about treatment.

 The reality of sitting over a long period of time is that the human body becomes de-conditioned.
 “De-conditioned Syndrome” is a by-product of a sedentary lifestyle combined with a job that requires minimal physical activity.
 When our lifestyle or job lacks physical activity, our postural muscles become over-used/tight and our prime mover muscles become under-used/weak.
 Over time, this causes significant muscular imbalances, joint restrictions and repetitive strain on certain structures.
 The actual sitting becomes an over-use injury, which causes the muscles or become tight and weak, creating a cycle of injury.

 Two common syndromes we see amongst desk/computer workers are Anterior Head Carriage and Upper Crossed Syndrome.
 Anterior Head Carriage, also known as forward head carriage, is a postural fault or tendency the body exhibits because of upper cross syndrome.
 Simply put, it’s when the head is held in a much more forward position than it is supposed to be, causing repetitive strain, pain and further dysfunction.